BerdnikovIlya/BerdnikovIlya/README.md

 ## The first repository has been created and a million more are on the way ⚡

+🌱 Studied: Python
+📫 How to reach me: ilya.saver@gmail.com
+⚡ Fun fact: author of local quizzes about cinema

 <!--
 **BerdnikovIlya/BerdnikovIlya** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.